-The user identity from the Primary-field shall be used within the implementation as the user identification.
+The user identify from the Primary-field shall be used within the implementation as the user identification.
 Such uses include recording user identification in audit messages.

-Table B.6-1 Minimum Mechanisms for DICOM Association Negotiation Features
+Table B.6-1.
+Kerberos Identity Negotiation Association Profile - Minimum Mechanisms for DICOM Association Negotiation Features